margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's a new day to open your ears to the sounds everywhere It's a new day to open your arms to the people everywhere

+It's a new day to think a different thought, and discover something new

 <br>

 ## Day In and Day Out ##